Corporate Governance Report

-With the aim of earning the continued support of our customers, shareholders, clients, employees, local communities and other stakeholders as a company with value that is worthy of trust, we strive to maximize corporate and shareholder value over the medium to long term and recognize the importance of fulfilling our responsibilities as a corporate citizen and achieving sustainable growth and development.
+With the aim of earning the continued support of our customers, shareholders, business partners, employees, local communities, and other stakeholders as a company with value that is worthy of trust, we strive to maximize corporate and shareholder value over the medium to long term and recognize the importance of fulfilling our responsibilities as a corporate citizen and achieving sustainable growth and development.

 In line with Japan's Corporate Governance Code and at the direction of top management, outside members of the Board of Directors and Audit & Supervisory Board provide independent oversight of the management team's performance in a manner that takes into account the interest of stakeholders and ensures the appropriate execution of business activities.
 We also work actively to disclose information to shareholders and other stakeholders and strengthen our compliance framework.

 We are a company with an Audit & Supervisory Board.
-The Board of Directors, which includes four outside members, determines overall management and business execution policies and supervises the execution of duties by directors.
+The Board of Directors determines overall management and business execution policies.
 Executive officers, led by the President and Representative Director, are responsible for business execution.
-Under our corporate governance system, the Audit & Supervisory Board, which includes three outside members, and the Board of Directors coordinate with the internal audit departments to audit and supervise directors’ and executive officers’ discharge of their duties.
+The Audit & Supervisory Board, which includes three outside members, and the Board of Directors coordinate with the internal audit departments to audit and supervise directors' and executive officers' discharge of their duties.
+Under our corporate governance system, three outside directors are also appointed to the Board of Directors to incorporate external perspectives in decision making and ensure the legality and objectivity of management.
 We believe that this enables us to conduct independent oversight of management and ensure appropriate business execution.

 The Nomination and Compensation Committee has been established as a discretionary committee of the Board of Directors.
-This committee, which is responsible for presenting candidates for the position of director to the Board of Directors and for ensuring the appropriateness of remuneration for directors, comprises seven directors, four of whom are outside.
+This committee, which is responsible for presenting candidates for the position of director to the Board of Directors and for ensuring the appropriateness of remuneration for directors, comprises five directors, three of whom are outside.
+Beginning in June 2023, an outside director has been appointed committee chairperson, a move aimed at improving objectivity and transparency.

 (Board of Directors)

-The Board of Directors comprises 11 directors and in principle meets monthly, with five members of the Audit & Supervisory Board also in attendance.
+The Board of Directors comprises eight directors and in principle meets monthly, with five members of the Audit& Supervisory Board also in attendance.
 The Board of Directors is responsible for deciding overall management policies and business execution policies, as well as for monitoring the performance of duties by directors, and strives to promote the active exchange of opinions with the aim of ensuring effective and swift decision making.
-Six of the 11 members are responsible for business execution, with the remaining five members (the founder and the four outside directors) having no involvement.
+Five of the eight members are responsible for business execution, with the remaining three members (outside directors) having no involvement.

 We have adopted an executive officers system, whereby the Board of Directors is responsible for decision making and the executive officers are responsible for business execution.
 This was done with the aim of strengthening field divisions and enhancing customer service systems by clarifying responsibilities and authority and expediting business execution.
-We currently have 30 executive officers, six of whom are also directors.
+We currently have 32 executive officers, five of whom are also directors.

 (Audit & Supervisory Board)